swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 ### Iterating through data records ###

-SeqIO provides a variety of methods for stepping through data sources one record at a time.
-There is variety in the places we can get the data from, the data types, and the procedures used to access the data.
+Biopython provides a variety of methods for stepping through data sources one record at a time.
+There is variety in the places we can get the data from, variety in the data types, and variety in the procedures used to access the data.

-Data sources can be web interfaces, filenames, or file handles.
-Data types can include amino acid sequences, short-read nucleic acid sequences with or without qualities, draft genomes in hundreds of contigs,  or complete genomes with gene coordinates, translations, and additional notes about how the genes were identified.
++ Data sources can be web interfaces, filenames, or file handles.

++ Data types can include amino acid sequences, short-read nucleic acid sequences with or without qualities, draft genomes in hundreds of contigs,  or complete genomes with gene coordinates, translations, and additional notes about how the genes were identified.

-The access procedures include getting the data from HTTP requests at NCBI, opening a file on disk and loading it all into memory at once, or reading a data file one record at a time.
++ The access procedures include opening a data source and loading it all into memory at once, or reading a data source one record at a time.

+The SeqIO.parse method returns a *generator*, an python object with methods to let us access the data.
+We can put this generator in a ```for``` loop and access each record one at a time, or we can call ```list(generator)``` to load all the records into memory at once (if the dataset isn't too big).
+Note: ```SeqIO.parse``` takes the format as a mandatory second parameter.  fasta, fastq, genbank, and embl are among the supported formats.

-The SeqIO.parse method returns a *generator*, an python object that will let us see one record at a time.
-The records that it returns are ```SeqRecord``` classes, a data type that can accomodate fasta, fastq, and genbank formatted-data, though with different levels of detail.
+The records that it returns are ```SeqRecord``` classes, Biopython's very general data type that can accomodate fasta, fastq, genbank, and other types of data, though with different levels of detail.

 We can open ```data/tiny-fasta.fasta``` and report the ```type``` of the first record like this: